 #1 Senlis, the off the beaten path day trip

 Picture perfect, Senlis is a small commune in the Oise department of France.
 Filled with cobbled lanes and with links to historic French heroine, Joan of Arc, Senlis is the perfect Paris day trip if you’re looking for somewhere a little off the beaten tourist track.

 Complete with pretty gardens and several museums, you can’t go wrong by dedicating a couple of hours to exploring the pretty French commune.
 A trip to Senlis can easily be combined with a visit to nearby Compiegne, a town that has a stunning town hall and its own Château.

 Time & Distance from Paris: By car, it takes just under an hour to reach Senlis.
 Truth be told, you’ll want a vehicle to reach this tiny town as public transport requires at least a couple of changes, and it’s also worth combining a road trip (check out our best road trip tips) to Senlis with a visit to nearby Compiegne.

 The best-known day trip from Paris, Versailles, is located just a short train ride away from the French capital.
 Once there, visitors can expect to find the ornate palace of the sun king, as well as several smaller palaces known as the ‘Grand Trianon’ and the ‘Petit Trianon’.

-Time & Distance from Paris: The easiest way to reach Versailles as a Paris day trip is by RER C. Just forty minutes away from the city centre on the train, you’ll want to take the train from Gare d’Austerlitz to Gare de Versailles Chantiers.
+Time & Distance from Paris: The easiest way to reach Versailles as a Paris day trip is by RER C. Truth be told, Versailles is the easiest day trip from Paris by train.
+Just forty minutes away from the city centre on the train, you’ll want to take the train from Gare d’Austerlitz to Gare de Versailles Chantiers.
 In order to skip the line and save time, purchase your Versailles Palace ticket in advance here.

 #3 Fontainebleau, the ‘alternative’ day trip to Versailles